-23.02 The general manager, members of the patrol department and the environmental control officer have the authority to issue citations to the owners of animals in violation of dog park rules.
-Persons in violation of the dog park control rules are subject to fines and potential restrictions.

-23.03 The dog park is open daily between dawn and dusk.

-23.04 The dog park is used at the dog owner's own risk.

-23.05 NO MORE than 10 dogs are to be in the large dog park, and no more than 10 dogs in the small dog park at any one time.
-If there are more than 10 dogs, the owner must wait until someone leaves before entering.

-23.06 The small dog park is to be occupied only by dogs under 25 pounds.

-23.07 Children under the age of 16 must be accompanied by an adult.

-23.08 Dog owners are responsible for the behavior of their dogs at all times.

-23.09 Dogs are not to be left unattended at any time.
-Owners are required to stay within the fenced area of the park with their dog(s).

-23.10 All dogs using the dog park must be spayed or neutered (NO intact dogs are allowed), be current on vaccinations and be free from contagious disease and parasites.
-Puppies under 6 months of age are not allowed.

-23.11 Aggressive, or potentially aggressive dogs must be muzzled while in the dog park when other dogs are present.
+- 23.01 The general rules of Article 3 also apply to this article. - 23.02 The general manager, members of the patrol department and the environmental control officer have the authority to issue citations to the owners of animals in violation of dog park rules.
+Persons in violation of the dog park control rules are subject to fines and potential restrictions. - 23.03 The dog park is open daily between dawn and dusk. - 23.04 The dog park is used at the dog owner's own risk. - 23.05 NO MORE than 10 dogs are to be in the large dog park, and no more than 10 dogs in the small dog park at any one time.
+If there are more than 10 dogs, the owner must wait until someone leaves before entering. - 23.06 The small dog park is to be occupied only by dogs under 25 pounds. - 23.07 Children under the age of 16 must be accompanied by an adult. - 23.08 Dog owners are responsible for the behavior of their dogs at all times. - 23.09 Dogs are not to be left unattended at any time.
+Owners are required to stay within the fenced area of the park with their dog(s). - 23.10 All dogs using the dog park must be spayed or neutered (NO intact dogs are allowed), be current on vaccinations and be free from contagious disease and parasites.
+Puppies under 6 months of age are not allowed. - 23.11 Aggressive, or potentially aggressive dogs must be muzzled while in the dog park when other dogs are present.

-23.12 Dogs must be leashed when entering/exiting the dog park.

-23.13 Pinch, chain or spiked collars are not allowed when the dog is allowed off leash.

-23.14 No food of any kind is allowed in the dog park.
+- 23.12 Dogs must be leashed when entering/exiting the dog park. - 23.13 Pinch, chain or spiked collars are not allowed when the dog is allowed off leash. - 23.14 No food of any kind is allowed in the dog park.

 THE END

-Ratified October 16, 2021
+Ratified August 20, 2022

-Corporate Secretary PMCPOA
+Corporate Secretary General Manager

-General Manager PMCPOA
+PMCPOA PMCPOA